reverieinc/reverie-sdk-ios/README.md

-# Rev Language Api SDK iOS
+# Reverie Language API SDK for iOS
 ## Overview
 Welcome to the Rev Language API iOS SDK documentation.
 This SDK provides a comprehensive suite of tools for integrating advanced language processing capabilities into your iOS applications.
 Whether you need transliteration, translation, text-to-speech (TTS), or speech-to-text (STT) functionalities, this SDK has you covered.
 Additionally, the SDK offers robust language identification features to detect the language of a given text input.
 ## Purpose